- September 27, 2016

 Don't see your question here?
-Send your governance question to Vice President of Governance, Karen Goggin.
+Send your governance question to Senior Manager of Governance, Sarah Hipps.

 Most NAA volunteer leaders started their involvement at their local and state apartment associations.
 Since much of the work at the national level is implemented at the local and state level, a thorough knowledge of how local and state associations operate and deliver programs and member benefits is critical.